AG500/Metaheuristic-project/README.md

 For the solutions, there is one file that contains all the solutions of the problems.

 How to run :
-The class code has to be precede the algorithm code.
+The class code has to precede the algorithm code.
 So you need to copy/paste the spécific class code of the problem, and the algorithm code to run it.
+The lower and upper bound and the data used for the problem.